oscaromsn/inpi-agent/README.md

 # INPI-Agent

+![WARNING] Refactoring in progress - let's rewrite it in Effect!
+Actually, the ultimate goal here is take the best of both worlds: BAML for the LLM-facing and prompt engineering part and Effect for orchestration and basically everything else.
+Let's see how far it goes!

+Aknowledges:

+- [Kit Langton](https://www.youtube.com/@kitlangton) for his enlightening videos, specially this [one](https://www.youtube.com/watch?v=aueu9lm2ubo) on how to implement "Claude Code" in less than 150 lines of code.

 ## Descrição

 Este projeto contém um agente de inteligência artificial bem simples que tem duas ferramentas: calculadora e acesso à base de dados do Instituto Nacional de Propriedade Intelectual (INPI).